ansible/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

     asdf=1
     bar=2

+.. note:: Make sure the file is not executable as this will break the ``ansible.builtin.setup`` module.

 The next time fact gathering runs, your facts will include a hash variable fact named ``general`` with ``asdf`` and ``bar`` as members.
 To validate this, run the following::

     ansible <hostname> -m ansible.builtin.setup -a "filter=ansible_local"